Many people believe that a college degree is essential for success in today’s world. However, that is not entirely true.

 According to Forbes, America holds $1.56 trillion in student loan debt.
 Over 75% of this loan was collected from 2003 to 2011.

 If you take its total, the four-year college education costs you around $100,000-$160,000.
-Most people would not want to begin a career with tons of debts on their back, so it’s better they don’t try getting an education in the first place.
+Most people would not want to begin a career with tons of debts on their backs, so they shouldn’t try getting an education in the first place.

 The best way to get started in life without getting a college degree is to invest in yourself, and one way to do this is to acquire soft skills that can be monetised.